 Millions of people take a DIY approach to taxes, and we can help with that.
 Money Talks News has a lot of articles on tax topics.
 If you’re having trouble with tax debt, we can also point you toward expert help in our Solutions Center.

-However, if you need help preparing state and federal tax forms for 2021, there is little time to delay.
+However, if you need help preparing state and federal tax forms for the 2022 tax year, there is little time to delay.

 Many Americans will pay someone to help them prepare and file a return.
 That may be a worthwhile expense for some.
 But “free” is the best price for most of us, many of whom may not realize that’s an option.

 Before you go out and throw down possibly hundreds of dollars, check out these gratis alternatives.
 Many national programs charge nothing to help taxpayers prepare and file taxes.

 See whether your tax situation and income meet qualifications for the following free programs.

 The free IRS-sponsored program VITA (Volunteer Income Tax Assistance) uses trained volunteers to help taxpayers complete basic state and federal tax returns.